Ledger Nano S Plus wallet profile

 How to Set Up Ledger Nano S Plus: Step-by-Step Guide

-Setting up Ledger Nano S Plus is something I have done multiple times across different devices, so I can walk you through exactly what to expect.
+Ledger Nano S Plus setup uses Ledger Live, a device PIN, and a recovery phrase.
+Verify the device before transferring assets.
 The wallet is available on iOS, Android, Windows, Mac and Linux, and the setup process is similar across all of them.

 Step 1: Unbox and connect your device.
 When you first open the Ledger Nano S Plus package, verify the security seal is intact.
 This confirms the device has not been tampered with in transit.
 Connect it to your computer using the provided cable.